biscurd/.github/profile/README.md

 # :cookie: Biscurd
 We are trying to create a free, open-source, decentralized discord alternative.

 Unlike Discord, we will never lock most of our features behind a paywall.
-Even if we do, the source code is widely available and can be modified easily to fix the problem.
+Even if we do, the source code is widely available and can be modified easily to fix the problem. :shipit:

 We run on donations.
 If you enjoy our services, please consider giving us a small [donation](#donation) so we can upgrade and remove the limitations for you guys.
 Thanks in advance :pray: